keypom/keypom-docs/docs/Tutorials/Advanced/daos/security.md

 By adding this new check into the DAO bot, only approved members (such as Council) can use Keypom FC drops to create auto-registration campaigns for your DAO.
 This helps ensure the integrity of your DAO as you bring on more new members.

 In the next section, you'll be reviewing all of your work so far by testing the whole auto-registration system.

+1. add funder_id field to args of the function
+  - check if funder has some role
+  - Only if yes, continue

+We fixed Ben's exploit for the most part

+2. What if Ben just hardcoded the funder
+ - It's important to distinguish args Keypom injected, vs. args the user injected.
+ - Add keypom_args field
+ - add require(keypom_args == funder)